informalsystems/hydro/docs/spec.md

 # Hydro: Technical Specification
 This document describes the technical specification of the Hydro protocol.

-It does not handle the tribute contract, which is described separately.
+## Main contract
+The main contract is the Hydro contract, which is responsible for managing token locks, proposals, voting, and the execution of proposals.

 Hydro keeps the following state:
 * locks: a collection of locks, each of which has an id, sender, tokens, and lock_end_time